GoDaddy Review: Cons (3) and Pros (4) for 2025

 GoDaddy offers users peace of mind when it comes to uptime, giving you assurance that your website will remain online and available to visitors.

-If you feel that “decent” is not enough, you might look into other hosting companies, such as A2 Hosting (99.98% uptime) or SiteGround (99.99% uptime).
+If you feel that “reliable” is not enough, you might look into other hosting companies, such as A2 Hosting (99.98% uptime) or SiteGround (99.99% uptime).
 Nevertheless, GoDaddy offers more than enough reliability for small businesses and personal websites.

-2. Fast Page Load Time
+2. Improved Page Load Time

 Our GoDaddy review shows an average response time of 292 ms.